Grand View Point Hotel: Grand opening and later years

 After 1931, the Ship Hotel blossomed.
 At noon on May 29, 1932, after it was announced in the local Bedford Gazette, the ship opened, offering tours, staff inspections, and concerts.
-On that day, the Bedford American Legion Junior band, a local German band, and the Bedford High School band played, while a plane flew overhead dropping flowers on the ship's deck and a stilt walker entertained guests.
-The hotel was described as having "one of the most significant scenic views on the North American continent" with views of a fertile region of Pennsylvania, West Virginia, and of Maryland's rolling hills.
+On that day, the Bedford American Legion Junior band, a local German band, and the Bedford High School band played, while a plane flew overhead dropping flowers on the ship's deck, and a stilt walker entertained guests.
+The hotel was described as having "one of the most significant scenic views on the North American continent," with views of the fertile rolling hills of Pennsylvania, West Virginia, and Maryland.
 The main claim was that you could see three states and seven counties from the ship, with no official list of what one could see from the ship itself.

-As years went by, the hotel stayed on despite difficulties.
-The Paulson family lived on the ship and kept it running for many years, with Clara Paulson having the distinction as the only person who was born on the ship.
+As the years went by, the hotel persevered despite difficulties.
+The Paulson family lived aboard the ship and kept it running for many years, with Clara Paulson being the only person born on board.
 Day-to-day entertainment included a local comedian, a grand orchestra, and much more, even when it was snow-bound in the winters.
 The ship was remodeled numerous times and thrived even with the building of the PA turnpike, suffered the brunt of anti-German discrimination during World War II, and stayed busy until the 1970s when public interest in roadside attractions began to wane.

-By 1954, reportedly 2 million people had visited it, covering 20 volumes of registers, including those living in 62 foreign countries and possibly famous celebrities such as Calvin Coolidge, Henry Ford, and Thomas Edison.
+By 1954, reportedly 2 million people had visited it, filling 20 volumes of registers, including those from 62 foreign countries and possibly celebrities such as Calvin Coolidge, Henry Ford, and Thomas Edison.

-Over the years, the hotel made much of its money in souvenirs and refreshments, starting in 1932 and until Paulson's death in 1973.
+Over the years, the hotel made much of its money from souvenirs and refreshments, from 1932 until Paulson died in 1973.

-After 1978 the ship was turned into "Noah's Ark" by another family, the Loyas.
+After 1978, the ship was turned into "Noah's Ark" by another family, the Loyas.
 From then on, the ship fell into disrepair, burning down in October 2001, reportedly due to lights kept on in the decaying structure to dissuade squatters.